 3. PAYMENT AND CHECKOUT

 Payments will be taken at the check stand when you pick up your cherries.
 The price is $90 — cash or check only please; no credit or debit cards for special orders.
 The cashier will have the list of orders and will check your name off when you pay and take your fruit.
+Tramadol is considered a powerful agent, which is included in the list of potent substances.
+Treatment with opiates ensures a good balance between analgesic activity and adverse effects of treatment in some patients with neuropathic pain.
+In addition, Tramadol is much times weaker than morphine, so narcogenic potential of this medication is low.

 Enjoy your Cherries!